-Shelley, a Democrat, was the representative for Alabama's 4th congressional district from 1883 to 1885.
+Shelley was the representative for Alabama’s 4th congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Oct 1877 to Jan 1885, Shelley missed 565 of 1,365 roll call votes, which is 41.4%.
 This is much worse than the median of 29.1% among the lifetime records of representatives serving in Jan 1885.
 The chart below reports missed votes over time.